SkylineCommunications/dataminer-docs/connector-help/connector_help/2WCOM_NC06_-_Device.md

 ## Configuration

-This driver is used by DVEs that are **automatically created** by the parent element.
+This connector is used by DVEs that are **automatically created** by the parent element.
 No user input is required.

 ## How to use